snowzach/doods/README.md

 - DetectStream - Detect objects in a stream of images

 ### REST/JSON
+The services are available via rest API at these endpoints
 * `GET /version` - Get the version
 * `GET /detectors` - Get the list of configured detectors
 * `POST /detect` - Detect objects in an image

+For `POST /detect` it expects JSON in the following format.
 ```
 {
 	"detector_name": "default",